Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Tooltips

-Tooltips are user-triggered, brief informative messages that appear when the user interacts with a UI element by clicking or hovering over it.
+Tooltips are user-triggered, brief informative messages that appear when the user interacts with a UI element by selecting or hovering over it.
+They are used:
+- For preventing drop-off at friction points by reassuring users and alleviating doubt.
+- For additional context or necessary information that's too long to put on the screen.
+- To walk users through a process that has multiple steps.

 Tooltips used in touchscreen devices are called popup tips, following the same guidelines as tooltips, except that they require a specific initiation/termination method.